 Former Chancellor, Ivy Tech Community College-North Central

 Dr. Virginia Calvin has served the community as an educator and community leader for over 30 years.
 In 1993 she was named superintendent of the South Bend Community School Corporation – the first woman and the first African American to hold that position.
 While serving as superintendent, Dr. Calvin moved the corporation out of a deficit, initiated various programs for at-risk students and increased school campus security.
 In 2000, Dr. Calvin became chancellor of Ivy Tech Community College-North Central which has campuses in South Bend, Elkhart and Warsaw.
 As chancellor, she helped expand the college’s mission from a career/technical institution to a fullservice community college.
 Calvin’s region was the first to offer the associate of arts degree which benefited students who wanted to complete the first two years of a bachelor’s degree at Ivy Tech and then transfer to a four-year institution.
-Dr. Calvin was appointed to the Indiana Charter School Board by Governor Mike Pence.
+Dr. Calvin was appointed to the ICSB by Governor Mike Pence.

 Gretchen Gutman has worked in government relationship and policy for over 20 years.
 She currently serves as the Vice President of Public Policy for the Cook Group.
 Prior to joining the Cook Group, Ms. Gutman was the Associate Vice President for Governmental Relations at Ball State University.
 Her other experiences include being the chief advisor to the Senate Finance Committee of the Indiana General Assembly as as a partner at Taft Stettinius & Hollister LLP.
 Ms. Gutman earned her bachelor's and master's degrees from Indiana University and her law degree from the Indiana University School of Law in Indianapolis.
 She was appointed by Senate President Pro Tem David Long.